StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/STREAM LOAD.md

 This topic uses curl as an example to describe how to load data by using Stream Load.
 In addition to curl, you can also use other HTTP-compatible tools or languages to perform Stream Load.
 Load-related parameters are included in HTTP request header fields.
 When you input these parameters, take note of the following points:

-- You can use HTTP chunked transfer encoding, as demonstrated in this topic.
-If you do not choose chunked encoding, you must input a `Content-Length` header field to indicate the length of content to be transferred, thereby ensuring data integrity.
+- You can use chunked transfer encoding, as demonstrated in this topic.
+If you do not choose chunked transfer encoding, you must input a `Content-Length` header field to indicate the length of content to be transferred, thereby ensuring data integrity.

   > **NOTE**
   >